roberts-sandbox/test-uf/_posts/2014-6-9-OpenSMTPD-virtual-users-with-sqlite.md

 ##SMTPD.CONF

-so near the top of the config you'll have to drop all your table declarations or at least the auth one, but I like to keep them together.
+so near the top of the config define all your table declarations or at least the auth one, but I like to keep them together.
 The defs would look like:

     table domains sqlite:/etc/mail/sqlite
     table users sqlite:/etc/mail/sqlite
     table sqalias sqlite:/etc/mail/sqlite

-the next part to deal with is getting auth with your selected port, I require auth on submission to actually submit mail and that looks like:
+the next part to deal with is getting auth with your selected port, I require auth on submission and I also try to hide the clients IP address, it looks somthing like:

 `listen on all port submission tls auth pki mail.serversave.us mask-source`